 The LORD says: "When you reap the harvest of your land, you shall not reap your field right up to its edge, neither shall you gather the gleanings after your harvest.
 And you shall not strip your vineyard bare, neither shall you gather the fallen grapes of your vineyard.
 You shall leave them for the poor and sojourner: I am the LORD your God."
 (Leviticus 19:9-10)

-On Fridays, our ministry delivers more than 200 lunch boxes to the brothers at Atlanta Mission and Jefferson Recovery Center, And every Saturday, we serve meals and daily necessities in conjunction with our Saturday Worship Service starting at the parking lot of Ponce Church in downtown Atlanta.
-This service time begins with worship and prayer at 8:00 AM, followed by sharing food and life necessities.
+Every Saturday, we serve meals and daily necessities in conjunction with our Saturday Worship Service starting at the parking lot of Ponce Church in downtown Atlanta.
+This service time begins with worship and prayer at 8:30 AM, followed by sharing food and life necessities.
 After we close our time in prayer with those who gather with us, we then take to the streets of Atlanta to share the Gospel and deliver food and necessities to the brothers and sisters we encounter.

 Before COVID-19, our homeless brothers and sisters were usually centrally gathered in public areas and it was common to see hundreds gathering in one spot.
 But today, our brothers and sisters are spread out throughout the city.
 Some are living in a tent, some under the eaves of a building, and some are even found on the street lying down.
-Through these ministries, our team serves 30 to 40 brothers and sisters on the streets.
+Through these ministries, our team serves 30 to 50 brothers and sisters on the streets each week.

-Thanks be to God for the Food Ministry at Lutheran Church of the Redeemer ; Rev. H. W. Cheong; Rev. I. J. Park and Rev. T. Lee from Saebit Church, Newnan, Georgia; and brothers and sisters serving with several churches across metro Atlanta who donate each week for their partnership in these important weekly ministries.
+Thanks be to God for brothers and sisters serving with several churches across metro Atlanta who donate each week for their partnership in these important weekly ministries.